574n13y/Aws/CI CD pipeline/Readme.md

   ```
   ![dev14](https://github.com/574n13y/Aws/assets/35293085/cab1c42f-f682-4562-85a9-2e339e373b85)

-- we have to configure pipeline as follows
+- we have to configure the pipeline as follows
 -   Dashboards > notes-app-cicd > configuration > general
 -   Check✅Github project
 -   Github project link
 -   Check ✅GitHub hook trigger for GITScm polling
--   Put this basic Declarative pipeline code in script dialog box
+-   Put this basic Declarative pipeline code in a script dialog box
   ```
     pipeline {
       agent any